Gym-ANM: Reinforcement Learning Environments for Active Network Management Tasks in Electricity Distribution Systems: Introduction

 Through this work, we seek to promote the application of RL techniques to active network management (ANM) problems, a class of sequential decision-making tasks in the management of electricity distribution networks (DNs).
 In the power system literature, ANM refers to the design of control schemes that modulate the generators, the loads, and/or the DES devices connected to the grid.
 This is done to avoid problems at the distribution level and maximize profitability through, e.g., avoidable energy loss \cite{gill2013dynamic}.
 This modulation, operated by distribution network operators (DNOs), may result in a necessary reduction in the output of generators from what they could otherwise have produced given available resources, often referred to as the process of curtailment.
 Such generation curtailment, along with storage and transmission losses, constitute the principal sources of energy loss that we would like to minimize through ANM.
 At the same time, the ANM scheme must ensure a safe and reliable operation of the DN.
 This is often expressed as a set of operational constraints that must be satisfied.

 More specifically, we propose Gym-ANM, a framework that facilitates the design and the implementation of RL environments that model ANM tasks.
 Our goal was to release a tool that could be used without an extensive background in power system analysis.
 We thus engineered Gym-ANM so as to abstract away most of the complex dynamics of power system modelling.
 With its different customizable components, Gym-ANM is a suitable framework to model a wide range of ANM tasks, from simple ones that can be used for educational purposes, to complex ones designed to conduct advanced research.
 In addition, Gym-ANM is built on top of the OpenAI Gym toolkit \cite{brockman2016openai}, an interface with which a large part of the RL community is already familiar.
+Note that Gym-ANM environments do not solve ANM problems but, rather, provide a simple programming interface to test and compare various optimization and RL algorithms that aim to do so.

 The remainder of this paper is organized as follows.
 First, we introduce a series of background concepts and notations in RL, DNs, and MPC in Section \ref{sec:background}.
 Section \ref{sec:gym-anm} then formalizes the generic ANM task that we consider as a partially observable Markov decision process (POMDP).
 Next, we propose a specific Gym-ANM environment that highlights common ANM challenges, ANM6-Easy, in Section \ref{sec:environments}.
 The performance of the state-of-the-art proximal policy optimization \cite{schulman2017proximal} (PPO) and soft actor-critic \cite{haarnoja2018soft} (SAC) deep RL algorithms are evaluated on ANM6-Easy in Section \ref{sec:experiments}.
 Finally, Section \ref{sec:conclusion} concludes our work.
 To keep this paper accessible to a broad audience and to provide interested readers with a formal introduction to power system modelling, technical details about the inner working of the power grid simulator are gathered in Appendices \ref{app:simulator} and \ref{app:opf}.
 Guidelines to design and implement new Gym-ANM environments are also provided in Appendices \ref{app:new_env} and \ref{app:case_file}, and more in-depth tutorials and documentation can be found on the project repository at \url{https://github.com/robinhenry/gym-anm}.